The Scandinavian nation is widely understood to be one of the wealthiest countries in the world. But is that really true and if so, why?

 The fund was established in 1990 to counter the effects of the expected decline in income and to smooth out the disruptive effects of fluctuating oil prices.
 Money coming into the fund is expected to significantly fall over the coming years, so the focus on how the money is being invested has never been greater.

-Given the sheer size of the fund it's value fluctuates significantly on a daily basis, but at the time of writing it stood at just over 8,000 billion Norwegian kroner.
+Given the sheer size of the fund its value fluctuates significantly on a daily basis, but at the time of writing it stood at just over 15,000 billion Norwegian kroner.
+When I first wrote this article in 2017, the value was 8,000 billion Norwegian kroner.
 The current value is displayed on this website.

-As at 31 December 2017, the fund's assets were split two-thirds in equity investments, just over 30% in fixed-income investments, with the relatively small remainder in real estate.
+The majority of the fund's assets are held in equity investments, some in fixed-income investments, with a relatively small holding in real estate.

 “The Government Pension Fund Global is saving for future generations in Norway.
 One day the oil will run out, but the return on the fund will continue to benefit the Norwegian population” – Norges Bank Investment Management.